kevincvlam/kubernetes-screen/README.md

 A simple producer consumer pipeline.

 Before running, you'll need to replace all instances of the project-id, "kubernetes-screen-173105" with your own Google Cloud Engine project-id.
+You may also need to enable the Google Cloud API and BigQuery API for your project.

 To run: